 Launched in 2016, Hive is one of the younger members in the project management software playground.
 While “popular kids” like monday.com and Jira Software garner much of the attention given to the best project management tools, Hive is still waiting for everyone to notice that it’s one of the cool kids.

-In this Hive project management review, we’ll find out if it can rise up in the ranks.
+In this Hive project management review, our expert reviewers will find out if it can rise up in the ranks.

 - Hive offers a compact project management software service that allows users to create unlimited projects, as well as add team members and external users.